Nodonisko/hermes-resources/README.md

 - [Link X](https://x.com/tmikov/status/1747462584725545049) - `atob` and `btoa` support in Hermes

 ### Conferences
-[React Universe](https://www.reactuniverseconf.com) - Wroclaw, Poland - usually you can meet Hermes team there and there is also at least one talk about Hermes
+[React Universe](https://www.reactuniverseconf.com) - Wrocław, Poland - usually you can meet Hermes team there and there is also at least one talk about Hermes